Learn How to Make a Tarp Shelter Quickly (A Quick Read)

 If you want to take your A-frame shelter up a notch, you can add a door.
 To do this, simply leave the last loops of the tarp open on all sides and use the secondary loops to stake all the sides of the shelter as described above.

 Then, fold this unused part, use a rope or bungee cord to secure it, and create a door by running it from one side of the opening to the other.
 Now you have an A-frame shelter with a door that can be used for camping or survival situations.
-This can be really helpful in very windy or snowy situations.
+This can be helpful in very windy or snowy situations.

 Here is a video for that:

 You can enhance your A-frame shelter by adding windows.
 To do this, simply cut two small openings in the tarp on either side of the shelter.
 Then, use clear plastic sheeting or garbage bags to cover these openings.
-This will allow sunlight into your shelter while still providing protection from the elements.
+This will allow sunlight into your shelter while still protecting from the elements.

 You can get creative and build anything you want with a camping tarp.
 For building a larger shelter, you can also attach two or more tarps and build a big rainfly or shelter.